tidepool-org/urchin/example_user_story.md

 Using Johnny's Account
 ------------
 Log in using Johnny's login credentials.
-For frequent use, we recommend checking "remember me."

 Take a look at some of the existing notes that we've created as Johnny.
 In the main feed, you can see notes that Johnny himself has posted, and that Jane has posted for Johnny.